 \section{Conclusion}

-In this article we analytically analyse the problem of a slow rarefied gas flow over an incompressible liquid droplet with internal circulation.
-To the best of authors' knowledge this is the first time that we are working on a multi-physics problem, i.e.~a problem where we are studying the physics of both the liquid and gas.
-The flow in the rarefied gas phase is studied by solving the LR26 equations and the flow in the liquid phase is studied by solving the incompressible Navier--Stokes equations.
-The analytic solutions obtained play a vital role in understanding the kinetic effects in rarefied gases and also helps in developing a deeper understanding on the effects, the internal motion on a liquid droplet has on the flow pattern of the rarefied gases flowing past it.
-Moreover, the analytic results obtained from the LR26 theory with the PBC for the drag coefficient agree closely with the limited experimental measurements available in the literature for a wide range of Knudsen numbers.
-Our future goal would be to consider the same multi-physics set up and study the multi-physics both way coupling numerically using different numerical schemes available.
+In this article, we have studied the effects of internal motion within a spherical liquid droplet with its diameter being comparable to the mean free path of the surrounding (monatomic) gas under the assumptions of no phase change involved and the surface tension force being strong enough to maintain the liquid droplet spherical throughout.
+The rarefied gas phase in this article has been modelled with the LR26 equations while the flow in the liquid phase has been modelled with the incompressible NSF equations.
+Owing to our assumptions, the problem has become somewhat simplified---allowing for the analytic solution, which was still not so easy to obtain.
+The analytic solution plays a vital role in understanding the kinetic effects in rarefied gases and also helps in developing a deeper understanding on the effects, which the internal motion in a liquid droplet has on the flow pattern of the rarefied gas flowing past it.
+With the analytic solution, the effects of the liquid to gas viscosity ratio and the liquid to gas thermal conductivity ratio on the drag force and the overall flow dynamics have been investigated.